Exhibited at the 2020 virtual show of the Gesneriad Society.

 Primulina atropurpurea

-Exhibited at the 2017 convention of the Gesneriad Society.
 This attractive species grows on limestone hills in the province of Guangxi in south central China.
-There are currently two collections; one with dark leaves, like the image shown and another with lighter leaf colouration.
-Additional photos
+There are currently two collections; one with dark leaves, like the image shown above and another with lighter leaf coloration.
+The lighter coloration is seldom seen in cultivation.
+P.

 Primulina dryas ‘Silver’